I Love It (Lil Pump and Kanye West song): Background and release

 Kanye West was the creative director of the inaugural Pornhub Awards on September 6, 2018.
 After a live performance with Teyana Taylor, West later premiered the music video for his new song with Lil Pump.
-West raps in a sexually explicit way in it that mirrors how he performed in the songs "I'm In It" (2013) and "XTCY" (2018).
+West raps in a sexually explicit way, mirroring his performance in the songs "I'm In It" (2013) and "XTCY" (2018).

 A remix with GOOD Music signee Valee has also been recorded but has yet to be released.
 An edited version of the song known as "I Love It (Freaky Girl Edit)" was released to the iTunes Store on September 7, 2018, which West and Pump performed live on Saturday Night Live on September 29.
-The song was originally intended to be on West's ninth studio album Yandhi shortly after the performance, but the album suffered from multiple delays and was eventually scrapped.
+The album suffered from multiple delays and was eventually scrapped.
 When Pump shared the track list for his second studio album Harverd Dropout on February 19, 2019, "I Love It" was shown to be the album's third track.